 Spend a year learning oodles about horses: how horses move, and all about their anatomy, a horse’s gaits and the work horses do, their wants and needs, and how to care for them.
 This a serious program with a lot of educational material students will really absorb!
 Along the way, they’ll learn a little on how the horse has been a part of history, try all sorts of activities, and draw horses as well, to help them really remember what they are learning.

 This program features an easy-to-follow guide, several wonderful books, and a comprehensive journaling resource that will have the student learning and doing throughout the year.
-The journaling resource is so big!
-It offers over 300 interactive pages in which to travel through horse and human history, record what students have learned in interactive pages, write out results of experiences or experiments, complete breed profile pages, collect equine information, draw horses, and record the great things they see and do as part of this program.
-This notebook is high-quality and features wonderful illustrations!
+The journaling resource is so big and in FULL COLOR!
+It offers over 350 interactive pages in which to travel through horse and human history, record what students have learned in interactive pages, write out results of experiences or experiments, complete breed profile pages, collect equine information, draw horses, and record the great things they see and do as part of this program.
+This notebook is high-quality and features wonderful full color illustrations!

 Using This Science Study